Joseph-Vanliew/MyPetri/README.md

 # A Brief Description
 MyPetri is intended to be an open source web-application and educational tool meant for students and educators to teach and learn about the basic concepts of distributed systems.

+# Technologies
+Java 21 - backend API for next state and conflict detection/resolution and validation.
+Typescript 5.6 - core logic for elements and structuring of the web app.
+CSS
+Vite/REACT - Frontend Build
+Springboot - Backend API Framework and testing
+Docker - For packaging the backend with the frontend for deployment GCP (Google Cloud Platform) Cloud Run Instance for deployment

 ## The App
 <img src="screenshots/Dining%20Philosophers%20Whole%20View.png" alt="Dining Philosophers Whole View" width="500"/> <br>
 ## Basic Token Movement<br>